brophdawg11/remix-fundamentals-workshop/1-basic/README.md

 1. Extract the links in your `root.tsx` file into a `<Header>` component in a pathless layout and nest your pages inside the layout ([hint](https://remix.run/docs/en/main/file-conventions/routes#nested-layouts-without-nested-urls))
    - The URLs should remain `/` and `/about`
    - This will require re-naming your current route files
 2. Run `npx remix reveal` and check out the 2 new files it creates (`app/entry.client.tsx` and `app/entry.server.tsx`).
 These are the entry points for your server and client build.
 Remiox has default implementations so you onoly need them in your repo if you need to customie the behavior.
    - Try customizing the Remix server handler and add a custom `X-Remix: Rocks!` header to the HTML document response. ([hint](https://remix.run/docs/en/main/file-conventions/entry.server))

 ## Other Stuff

+- Navigate between the two routes and keep an eye on the dev tools.
+Notice how the JS fields for the route only load when you load that page?
+  - Remix automatically code-splits at the route level to keep you initial JS bundles small and your app speedy
+  - This also includes any CSS files imported in your route and rendered via `links`!
 - Make some changes to markup or styles while the app is running.
 Do you see them automatically reflected in the browser?
   - HMR/HDR (Hot Module Revalidation and Hot Data Revalidation) works out of the box with `npm run dev` in Remix
 - Check out what happens if you disable Javascript in your browser (or remove the [`<Scripts>`](https://remix.run/docs/en/main/components/scripts)'s component)?
 Does your app still work the same?